osmcode/osmium-tool/man/osmium-diff.md

 -c, --suppress-common
 :   Do not output objects that are the same in both files.

+-f, --output-format=FORMAT
+:   See section OUTPUT FORMATS.

+-o, --output=FILE
+:   Name of the output file.
+Default is '-' (*stdout*).

+-O, --overwrite
+:   Allow an existing output file to be overwritten.
+Normally **osmium** will
+    refuse to write over an existing file.

 -q, --quiet
 :   No output.
 Just report when files differ through the return code.